filkry/gamechooser2/notes.md

 ## Post-import TODO

 Must:
-+ randomizer some more data about game (at least via + igdb link)
-+ stats screen basic stats
 + some kind of lite authentication
 + styling
 + end session -> pick next valid date, or retire